-This dynamic tool lets users build multichannel experiences, contact clients on the right channel at the right time through various media like SMS, email, push notifications, and ad campaigns.
+This dynamic tool lets users build multichannel experiences, and contact clients on the right channel at the right time through various media like SMS, email, push notifications, and ad campaigns.
 This helps increase customer procurement and sales.
-Marketing Cloud carves a way to efficiently strategize, examine, analyze, and make vital marketing decisions in real-time.
+Marketing Cloud carves a way to efficiently strategize, examine, analyze, and make vital marketing decisions in real time.

 What Is a Sales Cloud?

 On the other hand, a sales cloud increases revenue by extending the scope and intensifying the sales team’s effectiveness in an organization.
 What stands out about this platform is that it accommodates both the customer’s account information and the information gathered from the product and the customer’s social platforms.
 This increases the probability of client conversions and closing sales because sales and marketers simply know more about their prospects and their needs.

 Let’s say a client joins a loyalty program with your company.
 The Marketing cloud system is triggered to send a welcome message.
 This same event would trigger data updates in the customer contact record in the Sales Cloud as well.

 In Integrated Marketing Cloud, both these systems, a unified experience, is built to prevent customers from being contacted multiple times across various groups.

 Marketing cloud integration also improves the sales team’s own email outreach by combining contact and lead data from your Sales Cloud with your Marketing Cloud campaigns.
 This combination renders a single view of how your customers interact with your business.

 4 Examples: A Core Benefit – Allying Marketing And Sales Efforts